trbflxr/kino/docs/installation.md

 That's it, when you start up CarX now it should be ready.
 Please take a look at our [usage guide](usage.md) to get started!

+If you have any more issues, take a glance at our [Troubleshooting Page](troubleshooting.md) before creating a Github Ticket or asking on Discord as we have covered the most commonly asked questions there :)

 ---

 ## German/Deutsch